Transfiguration of the Lord

 The Church’s understanding is contrasted by two extreme views on its flanks: one overly spiritualizing man, and the other overly materializing him.
 The religions of the Orient stress the inner life of man to such an extent that they see him as a pure spirit caged in the body, glad to escape the confining carcass at death.
 From this Oriental perspective, the body is a trap for the soul.
 On the other flank is the Western materialist view.
 It sees the body as having priority over the soul to such an extent that physical, sensory experience is the best, and only, path to knowledge.
 This Western lens sees the body as a sensory sponge meant to soak up as many external experiences—pleasure, music, travel, conversation, food—as possible.
 If you don’t experience something yourself, you can’t assess its truth or value.
 This personalizing of existence reduces all reality to “me” and leads to cultural breakdown.

-But neither an excessively spiritual nor an excessively material understanding do the body justice.
+But neither an excessively spiritual approach nor an excessively material understanding do the body justice.
 A balanced understanding of the relationship between the body and soul is a hallmark of traditional Christianity.
 When Christ reveals His glory, He doesn’t point a long, bony finger to a colorful rainbow on the horizon.
 He doesn’t puff His cheeks and blow a strong rush of wind on the Apostles’ faces.
 And He doesn’t sit down and start playing soothing melodies on a harp.
 Christ shows the Apostles the truth by showing them Himself.
 He shows them His arms and legs and torso and face and hair.
 It’s a real body.
 Jesus gives us a target to aim for.
 He shows us that the destination is Himself.
 We desire heaven because Jesus is there.
 If He were not there, then heaven would not be heaven.
 He, not a place, is the true destination.

 A mystery is not something we can know nothing about, but something we can’t know everything about.
 A comprehensible God would not be God, but an entirely opaque God would also be too remote for us to care.
 Catholicism’s theology of the body has a beautiful equilibrium because our God is knowable and yet mysterious.
 Food, drink, dancing, smoking, romance, music, and beauty are not sins.
 The body is good, and God took one Himself as proof of that.
 But while nature is the source of human operations, a person operates them.
 So the person prevails over the tools he uses.
 The body, then, must ultimately be a servant.
 We are enfleshed souls.
 In heaven, hopefully, we will be most truly us, and have our ideal body.
-Every man and woman will be transfigured like Christ and radiate the glory of the Trinity in heaven, like a white sheet radiating the sun that shines behind it.
+Every man and woman will be transfigured like Christ and radiate the glory of the Trinity in heaven, like a white sheet on the line radiates the sun shining behind it.

 Lord of the Transfiguration, Your glorified body gives us hope of the glories to come in heaven, where You will be the destination.
 May Your glorified body inspire all Christians to live well their body-soul uniqueness on earth until they are perfected in heaven through You.